RohanPrasadGupta/SW_PROJECT_DESC/README.md

    * Scenario: **The labour is injured**, given **Wifi connection**, when **Injury happenes**, then **I will push the injured alert button.**
    * Scenario: **Fire Case**, given **Wifi connection**, when **Fire burning occurs**, then **I will push the fire alert button.**

-# Software Architecture and Behavior
+# Software Architecture and Behaviors

-## System Structure
+## System Design
 ![System structure](https://user-images.githubusercontent.com/126549879/229776705-c9ef0782-cb6a-4383-a62f-763a10d5fffd.jpeg)

 ## System Overview